themkat/aitales/_posts/2023-05-24-Unlikely_Allies_A_Night_to_Remember.md

 layout: post
 title:  "Unlikely Allies: A Night to Remember"
 author: lily
-categories: [ young adult, coming of age, friendship ]
+categories: [ young adult, drama ]
 image: assets/images/2023-05-24-Unlikely_Allies_A_Night_to_Remember.png
 ---

 Veronica had always been a bit of a loner.
 She preferred to spend her time reading books or playing video games rather than socializing with her classmates.
 It wasn't that she didn't like people; she just didn't seem to fit in with any particular group.

 One day, Veronica overheard a group of girls in the bathroom talking about a party that was happening that weekend.
 She had never been invited to a party before and was curious about what it would be like.
 She mustered up the courage to ask one of the girls if she could come along.